-The Company has detailed risk management regulations that include every type of risk (liquidity, market and credit risk) which are consistent with the statutory regulations pertaining to prudential banking operation.
+The Company has detailed risk management regulations that include every type of risk (liquidity, market, credit risk, operational, compliance) which are consistent with the statutory regulations pertaining to prudential banking operation.
 The Annual Report provides information about the Company's risk management practices, the relevant limits and compliance with the limits.